 Recovery from Neuroma Surgery

 Neuroma surgery is usually an outpatient procedure, meaning you can return home the same day.
-So remember that you need someone to accompany you to your surgery because you can’t drive yourself home after the procedure.
+You will need someone to accompany you home following your surgery.

-Consult your NYC foot doctor for your specific recovery time, but generally, recovery from neuroma surgery is relatively quick.
-You’re able to walk on your affected foot using a post-surgical shoe or boot for two to four weeks after surgery.
+Consult your NYC foot doctor for your specific recovery instructions., Generally, recovery from neuroma surgery is relatively quick.
+You’re able to walk on your affected foot using a post-surgical shoe immediately following surgery.
+Once the sutures are out you can generally start transitioning into a normal sneaker.
 You can return to normal shoes after three to six weeks.
 Healing may be prolonged by factors such as smoking, age, poor nutrition, or other medical problems.

 Do you have any questions about Neuroma Surgery procedure in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Please contact our office for a consultation.

 Dr. Sophia Solomon, Podiatrist (NYC Foot Doctor)